mukuljava/Standard-Cell-design-and-characterization-of-Inverter-in-OpenLane/README.md

 - Power Distribution Network (PDN) is framed so that the cells or IPs or Macros get desired voltage.

 A chip to have a good floorplan following things should be taken under consideration:
-- Utilization Factor
+- Utilization Factor:

 It can be defined as the ratio of total area occupied by netlist to the total area of the cell

 i.e. Utilization Factor = Total area occupied by netlist / Total area of the cell

-- Aspect Ratio
+- Aspect Ratio:

 It can be defined as the ratio of Height and Width of die